Community

 Other questions from the community

-Exemption from social security contributions
+Submitting a recalculation for social security contributions

-vAT refund
+vAT number

 Unfortunately!
 Our community is currently only open to people who are starting a trial period on Dexxter